Views

 1025 Death of Basil 2 & Decline of Byzantine Empire begins. |

-1021 - 42 21 ByzantineGeorgian wars
+1021 - 42 21 mi Byzantine-Georgian wars

 |

-1043 Byzantine General George Maniaces, who had served in Sicily back in 1038, was proclaimed emperor by his troops while he was catepan of Italy; he led an unsuccessful rebellion against Constantine IX Monomachos & was killed in battle in Macedonia during his march towards Constantinople. |
+1043 mi Byzantine General George Maniaces, who served in Sicily in 1038, proclaimed emperor & led an unsuccessful rebellion against Constantine 9 Monomachos & was killed in battle in Macedonia during his march towards Constantinople. |

 1000 - 59 59 Michael 1 Cerularius, Patriarch of Constantinople who was involved in EastWest Schism |